Chifez/Chifez/README.md

 👋 Hi, I'm Emmanuel,I am a front end developer based in Lagos, Nigeria.
 I enjoy creating interactive and user centric application that are user friendly and perform optimally.
-In simpler terms developing products that solve problems are my forte.on the side i enjoy playing chess as this helps with my decision making and time management strategies
+In simpler terms developing products that solve problems are my forte.On the side i enjoy playing chess as this helps with my decision making and time management strategies

 ## skill set